telerik/teststudio-docs/docs/advanced-topics/build-server/azdo/ms-hosted-agent-classic-pipeline.md

     > Set __all tasks__ to **Continue on error** in the task **Control Options** section.
 This ensures that result upload tasks run even if a previous task fails.
     ><br>
     ><br>
-    > All tasks, except the first Command Line task which executes the test run command, are optional.
+    > All tasks except the first Command Line task (which executes the test run command) are optional.

 ## Add Universal Download Package Task to Deploy Test Studio Installer on Agent Machine